First Rule of D&D: Don't split the party!

 Participants noticing disruptive behavior should make those responsible for the behavior aware of their actions.

-If a participant feels uncomfortable bringing it to the attention of the disruptive individual, the participant should notify the Dungeon Master or an organizer of the event immediately.
+If a participant feels uncomfortable bringing it to the attention of the disruptive individual, the participant should notify the Dungeon Master or an Admin/organizer of the event immediately.

 The Dungeon Master has the right to ask a disruptive player to leave the table and speak with the organizer.